CharisMorrow/cfpb-complaint-analysis-sql-excel/README.md

 1. Clone the repository to your local machine.
 2. Run the SQL scripts in MySQL Workbench or your preferred SQL environment in the order listed above.
 3. Open the Excel file to explore the dashboard and use the filters to view complaint trends.
-4. Use the slicers to enhance the interactivity of your analysis by company and product.
+4. Use the slicers to enhance the interactivity of your analysis by year and product.

 ---